 It’s the only institution outside of Asia to house whale sharks which were specially imported from Taiwan by air and are the main attraction.
 The operation to transport them to Atlanta was carried out and sponsored by UPS which I imagine was quite a feat in itself.

-Inside the aquarium there are a number of themed exhibits, the largest entitled Ocean Voyager which features a 30m long underwater tunnel and an enormous viewing window.
+Inside the aquarium, there are a number of themed exhibits, the largest entitled Ocean Voyager which features a 30m long underwater tunnel and an enormous viewing window.

-I couldn’t name all the fish by sight but this one certainly looked like he’d had more than his fair share of snacks.
+I couldn’t name all the fish by sight but this one looked like he’d had more than his fair share of snacks.

 It’s not every day that you get to stare at the cross-section of oceanic species swimming around in front of your eyes.
-This has to be the best bit of the aquarium, if only to marvel at how they managed build such a massive acrylic window (made in Japan) which could sustain the enormous pressure of the water.
+This has to be the best bit of the aquarium if only to marvel at how they managed to build such a massive acrylic window (made in Japan) which could sustain the enormous pressure of the water.

 The motion of the fish is hypnotic and even if the lighting is artificial, it’s very well done.

 There are four large manta rays in the 6.2-million-gallon tank which look like they might almost be flying such is their winged shape of their body.